About IEEE Smart Grid Domains & Sub-Domains

 The idea behind the development of the IEEE Smart Grid Domains & Sub-Domains was to establish a categorization that would allow Smart Grid contributions and activities to be combined into specific areas for better understanding of the activities and their correlations.

-The NIST Smart Grid Framework 3.0 is based on the major processes which get executed in conducting the day to day businesses within the energy industry.
-The IEEE Smart Grid Committee used this diagram as a reference document, but it needed to expand it to cover all the important areas of the Smart Grid.
+The NIST Smart Grid Framework is based on the major processes which are executed in conducting the day to day businesses within the energy industry.
+The IEEE Smart Grid Committee used the diagram from Version 3 as a reference document, but it needed to expand it to cover all the important areas of the Smart Grid.
+Please note that V4 is now available.

 As such, the following enhancements were made: